-I'm a Pilates instructor, who specializes in trauma-sensitive Pilates.
+I was a Pilates instructor, who specialized in trauma-sensitive Pilates.

 Neuroscience tells us that our minds take the shape of what our attention rests upon.
 And yet, that feels rather limiting.
 I would suggest instead that our body-minds take the shape of where we've been and what our attention rests upon.